 The initial Blue Accounting maritime transportation website presents an updated inventory of maritime assets and cargo volumes moving through the system.
-In 2018, the Blue Accounting team will work with the Regional Maritime Entity and leaders from the maritime industry to expand the pilot project to identify and track additional economic and environmental indicators that show progress toward goals laid out in the Strategy for the Great Lakes-St. Lawrence River Maritime Transportation System.
+In 2018, the Blue Accounting team will work with the Regional Maritime Entity and leaders from the maritime industry to identify and track additional economic and environmental indicators that show progress toward goals laid out in the Strategy for the Great Lakes-St. Lawrence River Maritime Transportation System.

 Our goal is to double maritime trade, shrink the environmental impact of our transportation network, and support the region’s industrial core through policies, programs and projects designed to: